Chapter 1

 1 September – 21 October 2016

-Niamh McCann’s practice looks to the visual cultural landscape to invite a reconsideration of our relationship to the world around us, questioning how this world constitutes us as subjects, and how we, in turn, give this world form.
+Just Left of Copernicus is an exhibition of new work by Irish artist Niamh McCann, staged in three parts.
+McCann’s practice looks to the visual cultural landscape to invite a reconsideration of our relationship to the world around us, questioning how this world constitutes us as subjects, and how we, in turn, give this world form.
 As an artist, her exploration of these themes takes the form of concise multi-media work, presented within larger installations and site-responsive pieces.

 The changing subtitles of Just left of Copernicus in each gallery, reflect a changing site specific manifestation within each reiteration that will also comprise of archive material, wall drawings, process based work and smaller concise sculptural pieces.